 You’ll no doubt be shocked to hear that social media is playing a part in this.

-Another study by Barclaycard earlier this year suggested that around one in 10 Brits have picked up some clothes online, with the specific intent of wearing them for a selfie.
+Another study by Barclaycard in 2018 suggested that around one in 10 Brits have picked up some clothes online, with the specific intent of wearing them for a selfie.

 This jumps to almost one in five (17%) for those aged between 35 and 44.

 It doesn’t stop there though, with plenty of those shoppers sticking the clothes back in the post and asking for a refund once they have sorted the picture.

 Barclaycard reckons that 12% of men have posed for a picture in clothes they bought online before sending them back, which falls to 7% of women.